enghausen/0x03-exercises/README.md

 - To increase productivity for the personel handling the fines, the program should continue prompting the user for data (speed limit, speed measurement and vehicle type) until terminated
 - The speed limits input should be restricted to 100, 110, 120, or 130 km/h and print out a message to the user if they provide an invalid value

-The size of the penalty depends on the type of the vehicle the driver is driving.
+The size of the penalty depends on the type of the vehicle.
 For what we would consider a normal car, it depends on which type of road you're driving on, while heavy vehicles and cars with trailers all are fined the same amount.
 - **Takst 1** — Cars, motorcycles and busses not above 3.500 kg and construction vehicles outside controlled-access highways and limited-access roads with a speed limit below 100 km/h.
 - **Takst 2** — Cars, motercycles and busses not above 3.500 kg on limited-access roads with a speed limit of 100 km/t and controlled-access highways with a speed limit on 100 km/h and above
 - **Takst 3** — Heavy vehicles (busses, trucks, semi-trucks) above 3.500 kg and cars with trailers not above 3.500 kg.